unboxed/Javascript-Style-Guide/README.md

 #### Function Calls

-Simple functions calls should all be on one line:
+Simple function calls should all be on one line:

     activate(the_laser, '100000V');